joshua-light/pocket.json/README.md

 _A simple JSON serialization/deserialization library that is pretty fast._

-_(It doesn't match 100% of JSON spec, and was made just for learning purpose.)_
+_(It doesn't match 100% of JSON spec, and was made just for learning purposes.)_

 ## Usage
 ### Data Format